DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.03/le1.03.1.md

 ## Step 1

 1. Find the project "{your name} Flashcards" in Jira.
-   - Remembmer, the tasks in Jira are serving AS your documentation.
+   - Remember, the tasks in Jira are serving AS your documentation.
 1. Update your test plan and tests for the following list of acceptance criteria.
    - Feel free to update the list with accptance criteria you determined